MicrosoftDocs/cpp-docs/docs/c-runtime-library/heapset.md

 The `_heapset` function shows free memory locations or nodes that have been unintentionally overwritten.

 `_heapset` checks for minimal consistency on the heap and then sets each byte of the heap's free entries to the `fill` value.
 This known value shows which memory locations of the heap contain free nodes and which contain data that were unintentionally written to freed memory.
-If the operating system does not support `_heapset`(for example, Windows 98), the function returns `_HEAPOK` and sets `errno` to `ENOSYS`.
+If the operating system doesn't support `_heapset`(for example, Windows 98), the function returns `_HEAPOK` and sets `errno` to `ENOSYS`.

 ## Requirements